 In this example, we are now going to check the year wise sales along with brand wise sales and consider the below example.

-The above screenshot shows the year-wise sales data that has happened for all the brand, let us consider that we need to check the year wise sales so by using filter option we can do this task to display it.
+The above screenshot shows the year-wise sales data that has happened for all the brands; let us consider that we need to check the year-wise sales, so by using the filter option, we can do this task to display it.

 - Select the cells to apply the filter.

-- Go to the data tab and click filter option.
+- Go to the Data tab and click the filter option.

 - Now the filter has been applied as follows.
 We can see that filter has been applied for the entire cell.

 - Select the Year column and click on the drop-down list, and the output as follows.

-- Once we click on the drop down list we can see the month name that has been checked now go the specific month we need to check for the sales data.
+- Once we click on the drop-down list, we can see the month name that has been checked; now, go to the specific month we need to check for the sales data.
 Assume that we need to check for April month sales. so remove the select all checkbox from the list as shown below.

 - Now we can see that all checkbox is unselected and now choose for the “APRIL” month so that it filters only the “APRIL” month sales.

 - Here the April sale has been displayed along with brand wise and Local, Zone, and National wise sales.
 Hence we can give the month-wise sales data by applying the filter option.

 AutoFilter in Excel – Example #3

 Here in this example, we are going to see the number filter, which has various filters as follows.

-Let’s consider the same sales data assuming that we need to find out the zone wise with highest sales numbers.
+Let’s consider the same sales data assuming that we need to find out the zone wise with the highest sales numbers.

 - Select the F column cell named Local.

-- Click on the drop-down box where we will get various number filter as equal, does not equal, greater than etc.
+- Click on the drop-down box where we will get various number filters as equal, does not equal, greater than etc.

 - At the bottom, we can see the custom filter where we can apply a filter by our own choice.